 Easy and Flavorful Coconut Shrimp Curry made in the Pressure Cooker in just 20 minutes.
-This is the simple Indian shrimp curry made with ginger, garlic, onions, tomatoes along with flavorful spices, and finished with coconut milk.
+This simple Indian shrimp curry is made with ginger, garlic, onions, tomatoes, flavorful spices, and coconut milk.
 Pair this curry with rice for a perfect experience.
-Gluten-free, Paleo, and Low carb!
+It’s gluten-free, paleo, and low-carb!

 This is one of the easiest Indian shrimp recipes to make when you want to impress someone and have less time to cook.
-The second reason also makes it a perfect dish for a weekday in just 20 minutes.
+The second reason is that it is a perfect dish for a weekday in just 20 minutes.

 While the curry was cooking, I cooked white rice on the stovetop (can be done in a second instant pot or rice cooker), and dinner was served in no time.